mosip/resident-services/README.md

 ### Resident UI

-For the complete Resident UI implementation and usage instructions, refer to the [Resident UI GitHub repository](https://github.com/mosip/resident-ui/).
+For the complete Resident UI implementation and usage instructions, refer to the [Resident UI](https://github.com/mosip/resident-ui/).

 ## Documentation

-For more detailed documents for repositories, you can [check here](https://github.com/mosip/documentation/tree/1.2.0/docs).

-### API Documentation
+### API Documentation:

-API endpoints, base URL, and mock server details are available via Stoplight and Swagger documentation: [MOSIP Resident Service API Documentation](https://mosip.stoplight.io/docs/resident).
+API endpoints and mock server details are available via Stoplight and Swagger documentation: API documentation is available [here](https://mosip.stoplight.io/docs/resident/bb7qdoshx4zlt-registration-process-workflow-callback-api)

 ### Product Documentation

-To learn more about resident services from a functional perspective and use case scenarios, refer to our main documentation: [Click here](https://docs.mosip.io/1.2.0/id-lifecycle-management/identity-management/resident-services).
+To learn more about resident service from a functional perspective and use case scenarios, refer to our main documentation: [Click here](https://docs.mosip.io/1.2.0/modules/resident-services).

 ## Testing

-Automated functional tests are available in the [Functional Tests repository](api-test).
+Automated functional tests are available in the [Functional tests](api-test).

 ## Contribution & Community